Setting Up Your Environment

 • macOS: brew install python

-• Windows: Install from python.org (enable “Add to PATH”)
+• Windows: Install from python.org and enable “Add to PATH”

-• Linux: Use your package manager (apt, dnf, pacman)
+• Linux: Use your package manager, such as apt, dnf, or pacman

 Quarto